ameliandev/BeenuGD-DC-Configurator/README.md

 # BennuGD configurator for Sega Dreamcast

 This is my BennuGD configurator for Sega Dreamcast console.
+It works only under real hardware or Dreamcast emulator.

 This project enable a basic configuration for the screen and the game pads.
 See the example.prg file to view the example code.